James Richard Myers

 During his first two years of law school, Myers clerked at a litigation firm in St. Charles, Illinois.
 Myers spent the summer before graduation as a summer associate at an Aurora, Illinois firm specializing in bankruptcy reorganizations.
 During his third year of law school, Myers was a research assistant for Professor A. Samuel Oddi, who lectured in torts and intellectual property law.
-Myers is a member of the Illinois State Bar Association where he currently serves as a member of the Agricultural Law Section Council (Chair 2010-2011).
+Myers is a member of the Illinois State Bar Association where he currently serves as a member of the Agricultural Law Section Council (Chair 2010-2011) and the Commercial Banking, Collections and Bankruptcy Section Council.
 He is also a member in good standing of the American Bar Association and the Fayette County Bar Association.

 Myers holds a diploma for completing the National Institute of Trial Advocacy’s National Program, an intensive two-week trial skills course held in Boulder, Colorado.
 He has spoken on bankruptcy and agricultural reorganization issues for the Illinois State Bar Association’s Continuing Legal Education Program.
 Mr. Myers serves as a Special Assistant Attorney General for the State of Illinois, representing the People in eminent domain and related land acquisition matters.
 Myers was a panelist during the 55th Annual Meeting of the Seventh Circuit Bar Association held in Chicago, Illinois, which discussed the American Jury Project with federal judges and attorneys from throughout central and southern Illinois.